bbc-mc/sdweb-merge-block-weighted-gui/README.md

 - Implementation GUI of [Merge Block Weighted] (https://note.com/kohya_ss/n/n9a485a066d5b) idea by kohya_ss
    - change some part of script to adjust for AUTO1111, basic method is not changed.

 # Recent Update

+- 2023/01/12: Add some function
+  - Save as half
+  - Save as safetensors
+  - Select of "Skip/Reset CKIP `position_ids`"

 - 2022/12/25: Add new feature and new UI
    - Read "README" [English](README_each.md)/[日本語](README_each.ja.md)

 #